rahulgopinath/rahulgopinath.github.io/_posts/2014-12-10-mutation-selection-approaches.markdown

 ### Do Smarter

-Improve the mutation analysis runtime by splitting tasks across multiple processes or machines, and running in parallel.
+Improve the mutation analysis run-time by splitting tasks across multiple processes or machines, and running in parallel.
 The main innovations under this category involves scheduling how mutations are to be run.

 ### Do Faster

-Improve the mutation analysis runtime of a single mutant, or that of the whole set without using parallelization.
+Improve the mutation analysis run-time of a single mutant, or that of the whole set without using parallelization.
 It includes compiler integration of mutation analysis, byte-code modification rather than source modification, techniques using mutant schemata etc.

 ### Do fewer